The Challenge: Fresh Meat II: After filming

 In 2015, Carley Johnson married Brandon Mundt in Iceland.
 Together they have one child.

 On December 5, 2015, Theresa González and T. J. Jones welcomed their daughter, Easton Kaia, followed by their first son, Maddox, in April 2019.
-The couple's second daughter, Layla Capri, was born on July, 19, 2021.
+The couple's second daughter, Layla Capri, was born on July 19, 2021.

 In 2017, Laurel Stucky appeared on MTV's Fear Factor, where she was paired with Aneesa Ferreira.
 In 2019, she appeared on the fourth season of Ex on the Beach with former girlfriend Nicole Zanatta from Real World: Skeletons.
 The two first met on season 29 of The Challenge.
 In 2020, she revealed she was a victim of sexual assault at the age of 21.

 In 2018, Cara Maria Sorbello appeared on Fear Factor alongside Chris Tamburello.
 In the same year, she also appeared on How Far Is Tattoo Far? with her boyfriend Paulie Calafiore.
 In 2019, Sorbello also appeared on Game of Clones.

 In 2018, Vinny Foti was hospitalized after suffering heart failure.
 He is married to Krista Foti and they have two daughters.

 Noor Jehangir competed on the second season of Holey Moley.

-Subsequent Challenges

-Challenge in bold indicates that the contestant was a finalist on The Challenge.